lvldesigner/qbt_migrate/README.md

 * Linux/Mac: `$HOME/.local/share/data/qBittorrent/BT_backup`
 * Docker: `/config/qBittorrent/BT_backup`

-A backup zip archive is automatically created in the `BT_backup` directory.
+A backup zip archive is automatically created in the `BT_backup` directory by default.
+You can skip the backup creation using the `-z` or `--skip-backup` flag.

 ### Examples
 Assuming all of our torrents are in `X:\Torrents` when coming from Windows, or `/torrents` when coming from Linux/Mac